guligo/robots-vs-dinosaurs/README.md

 For compilation, testing and running [Leiningen](https://leiningen.org) build automation tool is required.

-# Instructions
+## Instructions

 In order to run project locally:

 1. Before execution run tests using command ```lein midje``` or ```lein cloverage --runner :midje```
 1. Then execute ```lein ring server-headless```
-1. Access http://localhost:3000/docs/index.html#/default in your favourite browser to make simulation API calls
+1. Access http://localhost:3000/docs/index.html#/default in your favourite browser to make simulation API calls via Swagger UI
 1. Access http://localhost:3000/dashboard to see visual representation of simulation
-1. Since code is documented using Docstrings, command ```lein codox``` can be used to generate documentation.
+1. Since code is documented using Docstrings, command ```lein codox``` can be used to generate documentation

+## Design

+Even though this problem naturally maps to 2D array, I felt like passing around and working on data structure with 50 x 50 entries is not the best approach.
+Considering REST API, displaying such data structure in JSON format would be quite inconvenient too.